 Because of her I grew up believing I had a claim to my personhood as an equally vested citizen of my country.
 These changes happened in my own lifetime.
 And yet, my whole growing up, so deeply affected by her efforts, I never knew it was because of her and the countless clerks and lawyers she worked with arguing six of the most critical cases affecting women and families the Supreme Court had yet heard.
 She changed this country for women.
 For EVERYONE.
 Because women’s rights are HUMAN RIGHTS.

 Because of her, I realized my own potential as a professional, a homeowner, a person with credit, with assets, with independence.
 My thanks to this woman are inexpressible.
 No matter where you begin, where you land is still, potentially, unknown.
 This devotion of hers to equality, not just to “being equal” but to the concept of equality as a dynamic and not a fixed standard, made her one of the most consequential legal and cultural minds of the 20th and 21st centuries.

 She’s my hero.
 Thank you, Justice Ginsburg, for everything. #BECAUSEOFHER”

 A family connection

 My cousin was a prominent civil rights attorney named Arthur Kinoy.
 He was a professor at Rutger’s University at the same time as Ruth Bader Ginsburg.
-He took part in the defense of the Chicago Seven, Ethel and Julius Rosenberg, was one of the founders of the Center for Constitutional Rights in New York, and defended civil rights cases in the south during the 1960s.
+He was a partner of William Kunstler in the defense of the Chicago Seven, was a counsel for the trial of Ethel and Julius Rosenberg, was one of the founders of the Center for Constitutional Rights in New York, and defended civil rights cases in the south during the 1960s.

 Both he and Justice Ginsburg were founders and members of the advisory board for the Women’s Right’s Law Reporter.
 I, sadly, never got to meet him but met his mother, my grandfather’s sister Sadie.